floydn/data-project-template/README.md

 </a>

 ## Cookiecutter Data Science
-This project template is a simplified version of the [Cookiecutter Data Science](https://cookiecutter-data-science.drivendata.org) template, created to suit the needs of Datalumina and made available as a GitHub template.
+This project template was copied from [Data Lumina](https://github.com/datalumina) who created a simplified version of the [Cookiecutter Data Science](https://cookiecutter-data-science.drivendata.org) template.

 ## Adjusting .gitignore